 If my hardship withdrawal is approved, how long will it take to receive my money?

 It takes an average of one to two months to obtain all the necessary information for a hardship withdrawal.
 Payments are usually issued within two weeks from the date the withdrawal is approved by the Plan.

 Hardship Withdrawals for an Unforeseeable Emergency (Definition)

-- In the event of an unforeseeable emergency which is beyond the control of the Participant and which causes extreme financial hardship, a participant may request the Administrator to distribute all or a portion of the Participant's Deferred Compensation.
+- In the event of an unforeseeable emergency which is beyond the control of the Participant and which causes extreme financial hardship, a participant may request Great-West Retirement Services to distribute all or a portion of the Participant's Deferred Compensation account.
 Such request shall be made by completing and submitting all required forms for this purpose.
-The Participant must, prior to his application, cease deferring Compensation in accordance with Paragraph F of Article III.
-If the application for the payment is approved by the Administrator, payments shall be effective as soon as possible after the date specified in the Participant's application or the date of approval by the Administrator, if later.
+The Participant must, prior to his application, cease deferring compensation in accordance with Paragraph F of Article III.
+If the application for the payment is approved by Great-West Retirement Services, payments shall be effective as soon as possible after the date specified in the Participant's application or the date of approval by Great-West Retirement Services, if later.

 - Unforeseeable Emergency Defined

 - The term "unforeseeable emergency" is defined to be severe financial hardship to the Participant or of a dependent (as defined in IRC Section 152(a)) of the Participant, loss of the Participant's property due to a casualty or other similar extraordinary and unforeseeable circumstances arising as a result of events beyond the control of the Participant.
 The circumstances that will constitute an unforeseeable emergency will depend upon the facts of each case, but, in any case, payment may not be made to the extent that such hardship is or may be relieved.